pypsa-meets-earth/pypsa-earth/README.md

 **Disclaimer: PyPSA-Earth-Sec is still under development.**

 The workflow is adaped to work smoothly for the following countries: Morocco, Namibia, Nigeria and Benin.
-The spatial and temporal resolution of the model are felxible.
+The spatial and temporal resolution of the model are flexible.
 It's advisable to use more than 3 nodes per country and a timestep not smaller than 3-hours.

 Currently, no real sectoral demand data is used for the country inspected, instead, we use dummy data.
 The collection, compilation and processing of real data is underway.